-Based solely upon information made available to us, the following table sets forth information with respect to the beneficial ownership of our Common Stock as of April 28, 2021 by (i) each director; (ii) each of the executive officers named in the summary compensation table; and (iii) all executive officers and directors as a group.
-We do not know of any person who beneficially owns more than 5% of our Common Stock.
-Except as otherwise indicated in footnotes to this table or, where applicable, to the extent authority is shared by spouses under community property laws, to our knowledge, the holders listed below have sole voting and investment power with respect to all shares of Common Stock beneficially owned by them.
+Based solely upon information made available to us, the following table sets forth information with respect to the beneficial ownership of our common stock as of April 22, 2022 by (i) each director; (ii) each of the executive officers named in the summary compensation table; and (iii) all executive officers and directors as a group.
+Other than Armistice, we do not know of any person who beneficially owns more than 5% of our common stock as of April 22, 2022.
+Except as otherwise indicated in footnotes to this table or, where applicable, to the extent authority is shared by spouses under community property laws, to our knowledge, the holders listed below have sole voting and investment power with respect to all shares of common stock beneficially owned by them.